Shreyas-Gowda26/darnit/README.md

 ## Project Configuration

 The `.project.yaml` file is the canonical source of truth for your project's metadata and documentation locations.

+**NOTE:** This is a stopgap solution untile CNCF's `.project/` specification is fleshed out a bit more.
+This `.project.yaml` is based on what has been made available for `.project/` along with additional information for Baseline conformance.

 ### Example `.project.yaml`